Is Dallas, Texas Good for Jobs? Salary, Commute and Housing Fit

 A mover should judge Dallas through salary and rent together because one without the other does not explain move sustainability.

-Does commute matter in a Dallas job decision?
+Does commute matter in a job-driven move to Dallas?

-Commute matters in a Dallas job decision because daily travel friction can reshape the effective value of a role quickly.
+Commute matters in a job-driven move to Dallas because daily travel friction can reshape the effective value of a role quickly.

 Can a work-driven move to Dallas fail even with a strong role?